-Sustainable development is a concept intrinsic to our business.
-Providing the minerals critical to the green energy transition responsibly and sustainably addresses both the current needs and the capacity of future generations to satisfy their own needs.
+Sustainable development is intrinsic to our business.
+Providing the minerals critical to the green energy transition - responsibly and sustainably - not only meets current needs but also safeguards the ability of future generations to meet their own.

-Our sustainability strategy has two dimensions:
+Our sustainability strategy is built on two key dimensions:

-- External: we deliver critical minerals to mitigate climate change by enabling entire industries to create products that will generate a significant positive impact on a global scale, like renewable energy production and electrical vehicles. - Internal: where we identify the impacts of exploration and production activities, aiming to improve our environmental performance, to create value for our stakeholders, including local communities where we operate, and to promote a safe, equitable, diverse, and inclusive workplace.
+- External: we supply critical minerals that help mitigate climate change by enabling entire industries to create products with significant positive global impact, such as renewable energy technologies and electric vehicles. - Internal: We assess and manage the impacts of our exploration and production activities, aiming to improve our environmental performance, create lasting value for our stakeholders, including local communities, and foster a safe, equitable, diverse, and inclusive workplace.

-Our ESG framework allows us to control our processes and manage their impacts.
+Our ESG framework allows us to control our processes and manage their impact.
 Through stakeholder engagement, Green Minerals identifies potential negative impacts.
 Based on international authoritative intergovernmental instruments and internal expertise, the company develops policies and procedures to prevent and mitigate these impacts.
 This process enables us to identify opportunities and threats and to develop corporate sustainability strategies.